Criticism of Myspace: Security

 In October 2005, a flaw in MySpace's site design was exploited by "Samy" to create the first self-propagating cross-site scripting (XSS) worm.
 MSNBC has reported that "social-networking sites like Myspace are turning out to be hotbeds for spyware," and "infection rates are on the rise, in part thanks to the surging popularity of social-networking sites like MySpace.com."
 In addition to this, the customization of user pages currently allows the injection of certain HTML which can be crafted to form a phishing user profile, thus keeping the Myspace.com domain as the address.

-More recently, there has been spam on bulletins that has been the result of phishing.
+A 2006 study showed that there has been spam on bulletins that has been the result of phishing.
 Users find their Myspace homepage with bulletins they did not post, realizing later they had been phished.
 The bulletin consists of an advertisement that provides a link to a fake login screen, tricking people into typing in their Myspace e-mail and password.

 Other security fears regarding profile content itself are also present.
 For example, the embedding of videos inherently allows all of the format's abilities and functions to be used on a page.
 A prime example of this surfaced in December 2006, when embedded QuickTime videos were shown to contain hyperlinks to JavaScript files, which would be run simply by a user visiting a 'phished' profile page, or even in some cases by simply viewing a user's 'about me' elsewhere on the site.
 Users who entered their login information into a fake login bar that appeared would also become 'phished', and their account would be used to spam other members, thus spreading this security problem.